marzily/sales_api/README.md

 ### Multi-Finders

 Each data category offers finders to return all objects matching the same search parameters as above.
-For example,
+For example, the path below returns all merchants with the associated name entered at (:name).

 `/api/v1/merchants/find_all?name=(:name)`

-Returns all merchants with the associated name entered at (:name).
-The "name" search parameter can be replaced with any of the attributes defined on the data type as and accepts parameters as outlined above.
+ The "name" search parameter can be replaced with any of the attributes defined on the data type and accepts parameters as outlined above.

-### Relationships
+## Relationships

 Data collections associated with an individual data object can be requested via nested queries as outlined below.
 The data object is identified by its ID number at (:id).

-#### Merchants
+### Customers

-Data collections associated with individual merchants can be accessed via the following paths:
+Data collections associated with individual customers can be accessed via the following paths:

 ```
-/api/v1/merchants/(:id)/items
+/api/v1/customers/(:id)/invoices
-/api/v1/merchants/(:id)/invoices
+/api/v1/customers/(:id)/transactions
 ```

-#### Invoices
+### Invoices

 Data collections associated with individual invoices can be accessed via the following paths: